How to Beat Social Media Algorithms in 2025?

 Audience engagement is an important ranking factor for social media algorithms.
 So how do you get that?

-Of course, the key to attracting higher likes, shares, and comments is to create content that encourages engagement.
+Of course, the key to attracting higher likes, shares, and comments is to create content that encourages social media engagement.
 A simple yet effective approach to increase engagement is by asking for it.

 Caption your post with a question, or use the first comment to begin an interaction.
 Here is how Disneyplus does it on Instagram.